Dr. Loren Merrill

 Fall 2018 - Fall 2020

 Sage is broadly interested in the fields of animal behavior and conservation biology.
 She is particularly interested in how organisms adapt to novel environments and how wildlife and humans interact in anthropogenic landscapes.
 Sage is currently working on an undergraduate Honors thesis in the Safran lab examining how female Barn Swallows alter their foraging and parental care behavior in response to changes in brood size.
 She has been working closely with PhD student Molly McDermott since Fall 2018.
+Sage is currently a NSF graduate fellow and a PhD candidate at UC Davis!

 Honor's thesis student/ NSF REU student summer 2020